 Please read through these questions and answers before contacting our office or starting on your application.
-If, after carefully reading this page, your question is unanswered, you can get in touch with our admissions staff at firstname.lastname@example.org.
+If, after carefully reading this page, your question is unanswered, you can get in touch with World Fellows Program staff.

 Am I a competitive candidate?

-To determine if you would be a competitive candidate for the Yale Greenberg World Fellows Program, please take a look at the biographies of previous Fellows and the application information page.
-Admission to the Greenberg World Fellows Program is extremely competitive; we receive several thousand applications for the limited number of fellowships awarded each year.
+To determine if you would be a competitive candidate for the World Fellows Program, please take a look at the biographies of previous Fellows and the application information page.
+Admission to the program is extremely competitive; we receive several thousand applications for the limited number of fellowships awarded each year.
 Please do not email the program to ask if you are eligible or a competitive candidate as we cannot prescreen applicants and do not provide individual feedback.

 Do I need to be a certain age to qualify ?

-The Yale Greenberg World Fellows Program does not require applicants to be a specific age.
-Please note, however, that the program is designed for aspring leaders with a demonstrable track record of success.
-The youngest applicant ever accepted was 27 years old and the average age of a Greenberg World Fellow is 39.
+The World Fellows Program does not require applicants to be a specific age.
+Please note, however, that the program is designed for aspiring leaders with a demonstrable track record of success.
+The youngest applicant ever accepted was 27 years old and the average age of a World Fellow is 39.

-Does the Greenberg World Fellows Program require test scores exhibiting proficiency in the English language?
+Does the World Fellows Program require test scores exhibiting proficiency in the English language?

 The program does not require TOEFL or IELTS test scores as part of the application process.
-Should an applicant progress to the final stages of selection, his/her English fluency will be assessed during a phone interview.
+Should an applicant progress to the final stages of selection, his/her English fluency will be assessed during an interview.

 Must I be fluent in English?